dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/predeployment-considerations.md

 among many parties.
 Therefore, a successful decentralization with many participating parties may rely on non-technical strategies such as advertising.

-Morevoer, the decision to hand over a dapp to an SNS with a new utility token has many implications for the business behind the dapp.
+Moreover, the decision to hand over a dapp to an SNS with a new utility token has many implications for the business behind the dapp.
 Therefore, developers should deeply consider these business implications throughout the process of tokenizing their dapp.